aaron-cesaro/defund-dao-v3/README.md

 ### <a name="staking"></a> Staking

 The initial APY will be 250%.
-This huge number will be halved at regualar intervals, that is, every 365 days, starting from the end of the fundrising period.
+This number will be halved at regualar intervals, that is, every 365 days, starting from the end of the fundrising period.
 Rewards are calculated on a monthly basis and members can earn the full APY only if they have voted for every single proposal in the past month.
 In fact, the monthly reward is multiplied by the % of voted proposals over the total proposals created during the preceding month.

 Calculate staking reward: